-Busuu offers their paid plans (premium and premium plus) for three months, 12 months, and 24 months.
+Busuu offers paid plans (premium and premium plus) for three months, 12 months, and 24 months.

-For example, the cost is €5.83/month for the premium and €6.66/month for the premium plus.
+For example, the cost is €5.83/month and €6.66/month for the premium plus.
 This fee is possible when you opt for a 12-month plan.

 The cost varies slightly as per the plan and duration you pick.

-If you are not happy, you may cancel your subscription anytime as they give a 14-day money-back guarantee.
+If you are unhappy, you may cancel your subscription anytime, as they give a 14-day money-back guarantee.

 Is Busuu Premium worth the money?

-The free plan is pretty restricted, and most of the benefits are in the paid premium plan.
+The free plan is pretty restricted, and most benefits are in the paid premium plan.
 You also do not access all course materials and the best features.
 Here is the list.

 - Learn up to 12 languages compared to only 1 in the free option.